Chart Color Schemes

 Warilla faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 10.5%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent among qualifications, at 7.5%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.0%).
-Vocational credentials are prominent, with 40.4% of residents aged 15+ holding them, including advanced diplomas (8.7%) and certificates (31.7%).
+The area's university qualification rate is 10.5%, significantly lower than NSW's average of 32.2%.
+This disparity presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are the most common at 7.5%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.0%).
+Trade and technical skills are prominent, with 40.4% of residents aged 15+ holding vocational credentials – advanced diplomas (8.7%) and certificates (31.7%).

-Educational participation is high, with 28.6% of residents currently enrolled in formal education, comprising 10.3% in primary, 8.7% in secondary, and 2.1% in tertiary education.
+Educational participation is high, with 28.6% of residents currently enrolled in formal education.
+This includes 10.3% in primary education, 8.7% in secondary education, and 2.1% pursuing tertiary education.

 Frequently Asked Questions - Education